 The Department of Theatre at California State University, Northridge, encourages active engagement in the art form inspired by and expressive of diverse perspectives.
 We pursue an ever-evolving definition of theatre in an environment that nurtures creativity.

-The B.A.
-Degree in Theatre prepares a student for advanced study in a pre-professional (M.F.A.) or academic (M.A.) program.
+The Bachelor of Arts degree in Theatre is a broad-based liberal arts education.
+The B.A. degree in Theatre prepares a student for advanced study in a professionally-oriented program (M.F.A.) or an academically-oriented program (M.A.).
 It also serves as preliminary study for a performance and/or production career in live theatre as well as the allied industries of television and cinema.
-The interpersonal and collaborative skills learned in the Program will serve the graduate well in a variety of related disciplines, including the fields of education (both as teacher and administrator), psychology, law and a variety of private and governmental positions where a well-rounded liberal arts education will provide the flexibility and broad base of knowledge likely to be required in future careers.
+The interpersonal and collaborative skills learned in the program will serve the graduate well in a variety of related disciplines, including the fields of education (both as teacher and administrator), psychology, law and a variety of private and governmental positions where a well-rounded liberal arts education will provide the flexibility and broad base of knowledge likely to be required in future careers.

-The Theatre Department is accredited by the National Association of Schools of Theatre.
+The Department of Theatre is accredited by the National Association of Schools of Theatre.

-The Theatre Honors Program is a special curricular enhancement for outstanding students in the Theatre Major.
-Students are eligible to participate in the Theatre Honors Program at the beginning of their junior year and will normally complete the program requirements during the ensuing 4 semesters.
-The program consists of 2 major components:
+The Theatre Honors Program is a special curricular enhancement for outstanding students in the Theatre major.
+Students are eligible to participate in the Theatre Honors Program at the beginning of their junior year and will normally complete the program requirements during the ensuing four semesters.
+The program consists of two major components:

 Admission to the Theatre Honors Program

 Students may apply for admission to the Theatre Honors Program upon completion of the following: